Wainercrb/introduction-lambda/README.md

  - Invoke your lambda functions locally or remotely
  - Specify function configurations such as an event payload and environment variables

+#### Amazon SES
+Amazon SES is a cloud email service provider that can integrate into any application for bulk email sending.
+Whether you send transactional or marketing emails, you pay only for what you use

 #### CloudFormation
 It's a service that gives developers and businesses an easy way to create a collect ion of related AWS and third-party resources, and provision manage them in an orderly and predictable fashion